1991 riot in Zadar: Aftermath

 In July, JNA and Serb forces launched the attack on Croatian-populated Dalmatia, starting the battle of Zadar, in which there were 34 casualties.
+In September the 1991 Yugoslav campaign in Croatia also led to land and naval battles in the Zadar area.

 In 1995, the government of FR Yugoslavia made a report that claimed the number of properties destroyed to have been at least 168, and it accused local HDZ officials of having instigated the violence.
 It claimed that the riot was "organized by a number of the HDZ activists and the highest-ranking officials in Zadar, in the presence of highest-ranking HDZ officials Vladimir Šeks, deputy Speaker of the Croatian Parliament, and Petar Šale".
-The State Attorney's Office in Split had an open case regarding the riot but it was closed with no charges filed in 2002.